 Cabins accommodate up to 20 people at a time, so grab some friends and take a flight of fancy for a new perspective of the city.

-Now Open.
+Every visit to Melbourne should start at the Star.
 For more information on Melbourne Star please view their website.

 Content: Melbourne Star Observation Wheel

 Price & booking

 |Type||Valid from||Valid to||Entry cost($)|

 Single Flight Ticket

 Single Flight Ticket.
 Children need to be between five and 15 years old.